p24sikha/Dialogue-Based-Personal-Assistant-with-Reinforcement-Learning/README.md

 # Dialogue-Based Personal Assistant with Reinforcement Learning

-# Project Documentation

-This project includes an HTML document named [`chatbot.html`](https://github.com/p24sikha/Dialogue-Based-Personal-Assistant-with-Reinforcement-Learning.git/chatbot.html) that demonstrates the capabilities and interactions of the chatbot.

-## How to View the Chatbot Demo

-1. Click on the following link to view the demo: [Chatbot Demo](https://github.com/p24sikha/Dialogue-Based-Personal-Assistant-with-Reinforcement-Learning.git/chatbot.html).
-2. The demo will open in your web browser and showcase the chatbot's functionality and user interactions.

-For the best viewing experience, use Microsoft Edge or any other modern web browser.

-## Project Overview

-This capstone project focuses on developing an advanced dialogue-based personal assistant that leverages reinforcement learning to enhance its conversational abilities.
-The project integrates natural language processing (NLP) techniques and a feedback mechanism to ensure the assistant becomes increasingly responsive, adaptable, and personalized over time.
-The aim is to create a highly context-aware personal assistant that evolves based on user interactions and feedback, delivering a seamless and engaging conversational experience.

 ## Objective

 The goal of this project is to provide practical experience in developing a personal assistant that improves its dialogue management and response generation capabilities through reinforcement learning.
 The assistant is designed to understand and respond to user queries, adapt its responses based on user feedback, and maintain a high level of coherence, relevance, and user satisfaction.